arijitsinha80/hid-sp18-405/notebook.md

         + I changed "response_type='CPU'" to "response_type='object'" at the end of default_api.py
         +it worked!!! don't know if it is good
     + Using curl, I can get the result: ```curl -i http://localhost:8080/api/cpu```
+* 2018/02/02 reproduced the REST Service Generation with Swagger problem and post on Piazza

 # Writing